Why Does God Allow Suffering?

 The Bible and Suffering

-God reveals to us in the Bible that sin, suffering and death began in the garden of Eden when Adam and Eve disobeyed God.
+God reveals to us in the Bible that sin and suffering began in the Garden of Eden when Adam and Eve disobeyed God.
 As a consequence Satan became the ruler of this world who seeks to kill, rob and destroy.
-Since that time sin, suffering and death have reigned.
+Since that time sin, suffering and decay have reigned and so suffering can come in many ways – from man, sickness, loss and natural disasters are ones we most experience.

+The suffering caused by man is obviously unjust and we might ask why doesn’t God bring justice?
 Yet, like Adam and Eve, we have been made with a free will and with that we can choose to do good or evil.
-The suffering of innocent and of children who are abused, raped, contract HIV or murdered – is the result of the actions of fallen men.
-For God to prevent such, as much as he abhors it, he would have to physically restrain them and control their thoughts (where all crime begins).
+The suffering of innocent and of children who are abused, raped, contract HIV or murdered is especially abhorrent but is the result of the actions of fallen men.
+For God to prevent such evil, as much as he abhors it, he would have to physically restrain them and control their thoughts (where all crime begins).
 Should God intervene?
 Should God override their free will and where would we draw the line as to when he should intervene?
-This would vary according to our own standards – but to be consistent and show no partiality God would have to intervene in all wrong.
+This would vary according to our own standards – but to be consistent and show no partiality God would have to intervene in all wrong according to His standards, not ours.

 As fathers – if we prevented our children at every waking moment from doing anything wrong – including their hurting others – they would end up hating us and want to be as far from us as they could.
 Is that the kind of God we want – who controls our every thought and all we do?
 It is not my idea of a loving God.